wiredhikari/son2022_timesheet/README.md

 * Weekly Team session
 * Michiel Leenaars - The Significance of Reproducible Software in International R&D
 * Pair Programming with a-kenji
+* Pair Programming with Yawar
+* Pair Programming with Yurein

 **Learning:**
 * Testing nixos-containers